mfrailis/DAS/INSTALL.md

     make das

 Compile the test program.
-The executable file will be located in buld directory
+The executable file will be located in build directory

     make test